Cempion/Jeffrey/README.md

 In his final phase, Jeffrey is done playing around and becomes highly aggressive.
 He abandons his ranged attacks and focuses on overwhelming you with rapid **Blink** teleports and devastating **Fire Explosions**.
 He moves erratically and will try to stay right on top of you, making this a chaotic and dangerous finale.

+## Installation

+**Minecraft Version:** This datapack is for Minecraft: Java Edition version **1.19.3**.

+**How to Install:**
+1. Download the latest .zip of the datapack from this GitHub.
+2. Open Minecraft and select the world you want to install the datapack in.
+3. Click "Edit" and then "Open World Folder".
+4. In the world folder, open the `datapacks` folder.
+5. Place the downloaded datapack .zip file or folder into the `datapacks` folder.
+6. If you are in the world, run the `/reload` command.
+If you are not, the datapack will be enabled when you load the world.

 ## How to Summon

 You can summon a pre-made Jeffrey with the following command: